 We have implemented our algorithm as a plug-in scheduler in YARN, in the context of Apache Hadoop 2.4.0.
 The overall design of our implementation is shown in Fig. 4.
-In our overall design, we can see that when a new job is submitted to the system, it would first go through the job admission module.
+In our design, it contains three major components: job admission, job scheduler and resource manager (YARN).
+We can see that when a new job is submitted to the system, it would first go through the job admission module.
 In our case, we only control the total number of running jobs because too many running jobs may cause hanging.
 If the total number of running jobs is smaller than the limit, then the job is admitted and queued for its share of resources.
+If not, the job will still be in the queue of pending jobs.

-The capacity scheduler [18] can change the capacities of queues by updating the configuration file on a real-time basis.
+Our scheduler is built on top of capacity scheduler [22].
+In capacity scheduler, it can change the capacities of queues by updating the configuration file on a real-time basis.
 In our implementation, each application is assigned to a unique queue.
 Thus, we can control the amount of resources for each application by setting the capacities of queues.
-After scheduling, if the number of containers allocated to the application is above zero, the new job will be submitted to the cluster and start running.
+After the scheduling process, if the number of containers allocated to the application is above zero, the new job will be submitted to the cluster and start running.
 During the lifetime of the job, we keep monitoring the job's running status such as task completion events and stage progresses, which are part of the inputs for our scheduler.
 When a job completes, the job admission module will be notified, and it will check whether all the jobs have completed.
-If not, it will submit more jobs to the scheduler.
+If not, it will admit more jobs to the scheduler.
+Here we also record the job response time as the gap between the job completion time and the time when the job is admitted into the scheduler.